 You’ve got a highly under-utilized commercial audition secret weapon in your pocket: your cell phone camera!
 Here are my tips on what to snap!
 CALLBACK AND BOOKING DETAILS Generally, the callback and booking dates for the job you’re auditioning for are posted near the sign-out sheet.
 Snap a photo so you can plan to be available after you crush it in the room.
 THE … [Read more...] about Your Secret Commercial Audition Weapon

 Welcome back for Part Three of Auditioning for Commercials.
 If you missed Part One and Part Two, check them out!
 Today we’re going to talk about the callback and get a little perspective from the decision maker’s side.
 A commercial callback is very different from your first audition.
 There will be many more people in the room watching you.
 These people may include a casting director or assistant, … [Read more...] about Auditioning For Commercials Part 3

 In How To Audition For Commercials Part 1 we talked about how to walk into the audition room like a booking machine.
 Now, I’ll share a few tips for the actual read.
 We’ll discuss memorization, staying positive, and commercial improv.
 Let’s do this!
 SHOULD I MEMORIZE THE SCRIPT?
-Doesn’t hurt!
-However, it’s not uncommon to see the script for the first time when you arrive at the … [Read more...] about How To Audition For Commercials: Part 2
+It doesn’t hurt!
+However, it’s not uncommon to see the script for the first time when you arrive at … [Read more...] about How To Audition For Commercials: Part 2